ENCCS/julia-for-hpc/content/exercises.rst

       The scaling isn't very good because the loops in ``evolve!`` are rather cheap.

-.. exercise:: Using SharedArrays with stencil problem
+.. exercise:: Adapt the stencil problem for GPU porting

-   Look again at the double for loop in the ``evolve!`` function and think about how you could use SharedArrays.

-   The best approach might be to start by refactoring the code a bit and change the ``evolve!`` function to accept arrays instead of ``Field`` structs, like this:
+   In order to prepare for porting the stencil problem to run on a GPU, it's wise to modify the code slightly.
+One approach is to change the ``evolve!`` function to accept arrays instead of ``Field`` types.
+For now, we define a new version of this function called :meth:`evolve2`:

    .. code-block:: julia